suquark/leaderbot/docs/source/index.rst

 ---------------------

-The correlation of the chatbot performances can be visualized with :func:`leaderbot.Davidson.visualize` using various methods.
+The correlation of the chatbot performances can be visualized with :func:`leaderbot.models.Davidson.visualize` using various methods.
 Here is an example with the Kernel PCA method:

 .. code-block:: python